 - You plant gorgeous flowers and shrubs to welcome the new season

-- Bambi and his tick infested buddies say thank you by tromping across your property enjoying all the deliciousness those flowers have to offer
+- Bambi and his tick infested buddies say thank you by tromping across your property enjoying all the deliciousness those flowers in your garden have to offer

 - Boom, just like that, the ticks have found a new home in your backyard sanctuary